privateprep/coding-space-website/src/pages/experience-levels/intermediate-girlcode.md

     - HTML
     - CSS
     - Game Design
-    - Web Design
   sellingPoints:
     - Inclusive Environment
-    - Text-Based Coding
+    - Introduction to Text-Based Coding
     - Making Games
-    - Building Websites
   mdContent: In our Intermediate course, students will create advanced projects in
     Scratch, a block-based coding language, and move onto text-based programming in WoofJS, our JavaScript learning platform.
 WoofJS was developed by The